Three Olives Vodka

-Three Olives Vodka is a brand of vodka produced and distilled in the United Kingdom and imported to the United States by Proximo Spirits.
+Three Olives Vodka is a brand of vodka produced and distilled in the United Kingdom.
+The brand is owned and distributed by Proximo Spirits of Jersey City, New Jersey.

 History

 Three Olives Vodka was founded by Guillaume Cuvelier in London in 1998, and acquired by Proximo Spirits in 2007.

 Ingredients and creation

 Three Olives Vodka is made from quadruple-distilled winter wheat harvested in England.
 The vodka is handcrafted and is available as a clear unflavored vodka as well as a variety of infused vodkas.
 The flavored vodkas are made using the circulation method, where the vodka flows into the flavored liquid to create the flavored vodka.
 The water used is sourced from a lake in Wales that was created by a dam that flooded in 1888, submerging an old village.

 Three Olives unflavored vodka is 40% alcohol by volume (80 proof).
 Nearly all Three Olives flavored vodka types are 35% abv (70 proof).

 Varieties

 Honors and awards

 Three Olives won six consecutive Impact "Hot Brand" awards from 2005 to 2010, from spirits industry magazine Impact.
 In 2005, Wine Enthusiast magazine gave Three Olives unflavored vodka a Superb (90-95) / Highly Recommended rating, and its Vanilla and Orange flavors a Superb (90-95) / Highly Recommended rating.